nomidi/silverstripe-seo-hero-tool/README.md

 If SpecialFormat is set, then the setting DateFormatting determines how the date will be formatted.
 In this example just the day and month of the date will be displayed.
+The option FBType defines the og:type attribute of the page type.
+The og:type is part of the OpenGraph Protocol.
+By default each page is a 'website', but it can also be for example an 'article', which is usefuel for Blogs or News Posts or it can be a 'product'.

 Please keep in mind, that in the default theme the Sitename will always be attached at the end of the title.
 If you use this option with the SeoHeroToolDataObject the Sitename will appear twice, so please check your